-Also, if you choose to buy a French press, we recommend that you buy whole coffee beans and grind them yourself just before brewing.
+Also, if you choose to buy a French press coffee maker, we recommend that you buy whole coffee beans and grind them yourself just before brewing.
 This way you will get the most aromatic and delicious coffee.
 But if you do not have this option, then buy only coarse grind coffee.
-A fine grind will go through the filter and settle in your cup.
+A fine grind will go through the filter and settle in your cup of coffee.

 Today there are a lot of different French presses: expensive and cheap, simple and complex.
 You can choose a French press to suit your tastes, and we can help you with that.